Wells Fargo Advantage Fund Fundamentals

 =

-Most of Wells Fargo's fundamental indicators, such as Bond Positions Weight, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+Most of Wells Fargo's fundamental indicators, such as Annual Yield, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
 If the real value is higher than the market price, Wells Fargo Advantage is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-In accordance with the recently published financial statements, Wells Fargo Advantage has a Bond Positions Weight of 0.35%.
-This is much higher than that of the Category family and significantly higher than that of the Muni National Short category.
-The bond positions weight for all United States funds is notably lower than that of the firm.
+In accordance with the recently published financial statements, Wells Fargo Advantage has an Annual Yield of 0.0043%.
+This is much higher than that of the Allspring Global Investments family and significantly higher than that of the Muni National Short category.
+The annual yield for all United States funds is notably lower than that of the firm.

 Wells Fargo Advantage Fundamental Drivers Relationships